dnknth/ldap-ui/README.md

 ### Caveats

-* The software is fairly new.
-I use it on production directories, but advise caution.
-* It works with [OpenLdap](http://www.openldap.org) using simple bind.
+* The software works with [OpenLdap](http://www.openldap.org) using simple bind.
 Other directories have not been tested, and SASL authentication schemes are presently not supported.
 * Passwords are transmitted as plain text.
 The LDAP server is expected to hash them (OpenLdap 2.4 does).
 I strongly recommend to expose the app through a TLS-enabled web server.
 * HTTP *Basic Authentication* is triggered unless the `AUTHORIZATION` request variable is already set by some upstream HTTP server.